Environmental Policy and Innovation Grants (66.611)

 Renewals

-None.
-Generally, EPA incrementally funds grants and cooperative agreements for Environmental Policy and Innovation.
-Approval of subsequent funding increments is dependent on satisfactory project progress, continued relevance of the project to EPA's priorities, availability of funds, and Agency policy on the competitive grant process.
+Generally, EPA may sometimes choose to either fully or incrementally fund awarded grants and cooperative agreements for Environmental Policy and Innovation.
+Approval of subsequent funding increments and extensions are dependent on satisfactory project progress, continued relevance of the project to EPA's priorities, availability of funds, and Agency policy on the competitive grant process.
+Extensions for environmental economic research awards are subject to limitations placed on research grants, which presently allow consideration of up to seven years for the period of performance.

 Records

-The record retention requirements of 40 CFR Part 30 (non-profits and universities) or 40 CFR Part 31 (governmental units) are applicable depending upon the identity of the recipient.
-Recipients must keep financial records, including all documents supporting entries on accounting records and to substantiate changes in grants available to personnel authorized to examine EPA recipients grants and cooperative agreements records.
+The record retention requirements of 2 CFR 200 and 1500 are applicable depending upon the identity of the recipient.
+Recipients must keep financial records, including all documents supporting entries on accounting records and to substantiate changes in grants, available to personnel authorized to examine EPA recipients grants and cooperative agreements records.
 Recipients must maintain all records until 3 years from the date of submission of final expenditure reports.
 If questions, such as those raised as a result of audits remain following the 3-year period, recipients must retain records until the matter is completely resolved.

 Regional or Local Office